What are the issues?

-The first of 142,000 doses of the Pfizer/BioNTech COVID-19 vaccine was administered on 22 February with a total of 80,000 vaccinations happening by month end.
-These are going to priority recipients, called Phase 1a, comprising frontline quarantine and health workers who interact with returned international travellers, and aged and disability care staff and residents.
+The first of 142,000 doses of the Pfizer/BioNTech COVID-19 vaccine was administered on 22 February with a total of 80,000 vaccinations happening by month-end.
+These are going to priority recipients, called Phase 1a, comprising frontline quarantine and health workers who interact with returned international travelers, and aged and disability care staff and residents.
 In total, this phase will cover about 678,000 people, using around 1.4m doses of the Pfizer vaccine.

 Compelling evidence for vaccination

 The vaccine is free and voluntary, with an unprecedented-in-human-history volume of compelling medical evidence globally supporting the safety and effectiveness of approved vaccines.
 There may be good reasons not to vaccinate in individual cases and these can be determined by one’s own medical professionals, however there is no scientific evidence to support the arguments against vaccination.

 Phase 1b rollout will include many with HSP